Assam civic polls: Counting underway, BJP leads in 296 wards | www.lokmattimes.com

 The counting of votes for 80 municipal corporations in Assam, which consist of 977 wards, began on Wednesday.

-According to the Assam State Election Commission, by 10 am the Bharatiya Janata Party and its allies were leading in 296 out of 977 wards.
-Followed by Congress and its allies in 66 wards.
+According to the Assam State Election Commission, by 10 am the Bharatiya Janata Party and its allies were leading in 296 out of 977 wards, while the Congress and its allies were leading in 66 wards.

 Out of 977 wards, 57 had already been declared uncontested and elections were held for 920 wards.